isaacg1/isaacg1.github.io/_posts/2020-11-28-testing-scitldr.md

 In particular, in the TLDR, it's somewhat unclear whether the original policy needs to already have optimal mean response time or whether the fix causes the new policy to have optimal mean response time.
-The quote from the abstact makes this clearer.
+The quote from the abstract makes this clearer.
 Also, it's weird to use "We" to refer to me and my collaborators.

 #### Paper: The CacheLib Caching Engine: Design and Experiences at Scale